Pylons/pyramid/docs/tutorials/wiki/basiclayout.rst

    factory` and the settings keywords parsed by :term:`PasteDeploy`.
 The root factory is named ``root_factory``.

 #. *Line 15*.
+Include support for the :term:`Chameleon` template rendering
+   bindings, allowing us to use the ``.pt`` templates.

+#. *Line 16*.
 Register a "static view" which answers requests whose URL path
    start with ``/static`` using the :meth:`pyramid.config.Configurator.add_static_view` method.
 This statement registers a view that will serve up static assets, such as CSS